What About?

 I left my last job in May 2024, closing a 30-year chapter in technology.
 It was the right time.
 I now get to devote my energy to the things that matter most to me — my people, my open spaces, and the projects that let me contribute to my maximum ability.

-I volunteer regularly with Santa Cruz County Parks and Santa Cruz Mountains Trail Stewardship, building and maintaining trails in the mountains around my home.
-Learning the art and science of trail making has given me a much deeper appreciation for every trail I walk or ride.
-It's hard, satisfying work with wonderful people.
+Lately, I have been volunteering with Santa Cruz County Parks and Santa Cruz Mountains Trail Stewardship.
+From May 2025 to April 2026 I helped build the Pace Trail, 2.5 miles of new trails connected to Quail Hollow Ranch.
+Learning the art and science of trail making has given me a much deeper appreciation for every trail I hike or run on.

 I also build software for electronic musicians.
-I've released more than two dozen free and open source Max for Live devices, and most recently built Knobbler, a native iPad app for controlling Ableton Live.
-It continues to be the most joyful stretch of programming of my life.
+I've released more than two dozen free and open source Max for Live devices, and most notably built Knobbler, a native iPad app for controlling Ableton Live.
+It continues to be the most satisfying stretch of programming of my life.

 I still make music too, and have a deep interest in the intersection of tactile interfaces and digital sound.